arpesam/react-get-hired/README.md

 ## Running the project

 First of all you need to setup your firebase config.
-To do so, go to (Firebase Docs)[https://firebase.google.com/docs/web/setup] or give a look in this (video)[https://www.youtube.com/watch?v=yyo_TcZCrS4].
+To do so, go to [Firebase Docs](https://firebase.google.com/docs/web/setup) or give a look in this [video](https://www.youtube.com/watch?v=yyo_TcZCrS4).
 You can find the `.env.example` to config your firebase.
 Just put the info like google gives to you.

 If you are not interested in run locally the project, you can go to https://arpesam.github.io/react-get-hired/.